data-integrations/google-cloud/docs/BigQueryTable-batchsink.md

 * When this is set to Integer, table will be created with range partitioning.
 * When this is set to None, table will be created without time partitioning.

+**Time Partitioning Type**: Specifies the time partitioning type.
+Can either be Daily or Hourly or Monthly or Yearly.
+Default is Daily.
+Ignored when table already exists

 **Range Start**: For integer partitioning, specifies the start of the range.
 Only used when table doesn’t exist already, and partitioning type is set to Integer.
 * The start value is inclusive.